 Life at Prodieco

-I joined Prodieco in 2015 as a CNC operator.
+I joined Prodieco in 2015 as a CNC machine operator.

-I was quite inexperienced but very eager to learn.
+I was quite inexperienced but very eager to learn and progress.

-Prodieco recognised my hard work and eagerness in learning more and growing with the business and invested in further training me.
+Prodieco recognised my hard work and invested in my training and development.

 David Flanagan – Director